For more information about formats, visit our ordering page.

 The United Nations: Challenges and Change

-The United Nations: Challenges and Change introduces students to the idea of "collective security."
-At the turn of the twenty-first century, the United Nations is at the center of world affairs.
-With 191 Member States and a vast network of global agencies, the UN undertakes work ranging from environmental regulation to refugee resettlement.
-Since Franklin Roosevelt steered the UN's formation, the United States has provided leadership and wielded unmatched influence within the United Nations.
-Today, as the international community debates changes to the UN, the United States must consider the role it will play within the organization.
-Behind this question is the more fundamental question of how the UN should fit into future international affairs.
+The United Nations: Challenges and Change introduces students to the debates about the role of the UN in the world.
+Today, the United Nations is at the center of world affairs.
+With 193 member states and a vast network of global agencies, the UN's work includes trying to end civil wars,most recently in Syria, enact environmental regulation, and coordinate efforts to alleviate poverty.
+Since Franklin Roosevelt led the creation of the UN, the United States has provided leadership and had unmatched influence within the United Nations.
+Today, as the international community debates changes to the UN, the United States must consider the role it will play within the organization and the role it should have in international affairs.

 A series of readings trace the emergence of the League of Nations to the formation of the United Nations.
-Students will examine the UN's role in the world through an evaluation of three areas of UN work - the Security Council, peacekeeping, and the Commission on Human Rights.
+Students will examine the UN's role in the world through an evaluation of three areas of UN work: the Security Council, peacekeeping, and the Human Rights.
 Each of these sections draws on case studies to foster thoughtful consideration of the UN's achievements and shortcomings.

 The Choices Role Play